 Statistically speaking, it is unlikely that your case will go to trial.
 Even if it does go to court, it can still settle all the way up to (and even during) trial.
 Most personal injury cases settle before making it to court in the first place.

-However, it can be beneficial to keep the possibility of litigation in court above the defendant’s head, so to speak.
-One reason for that is that if your case reaches court, our legal experts will have access to the pretrial discovery process.
-This process could reveal the necessary evidence to prove it.
+However, it can be beneficial to keep the possibility of litigation on the table.
+If your case reaches that stage, our legal experts will have access to the pretrial discovery process, which could reveal new evidence.
 In other words, the threat of court and trial could increase your bargaining power significantly.

 If you choose Allen Law to take on your case, we will make it a priority to maximize the value of your claim.
 We won’t be afraid to go to court or trial for you if that’s what’s best for the situation.